circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 - [dockerize](https://github.com/jwilder/dockerize)
 - [jq](https://stedolan.github.io/jq/)

-## Image Tags
+## Customizing a Convenience Image

-You can make convenience images more specific by adding tags.
+You can customize convenience images by adding image tags.
 There are three good reasons to do this:

 - You want to pin an image to a certain version or operating system (OS).